 Traction is a directional pull on the trunk or on an extremity.
 Its applications include immobilization and reduction of fractures, correction of deformities, and elevation of extremities for the management of soft tissue injuries and burns.

 It is accomplished by attaching immobilizing devices either to the skin or to the skeleton.
-Depending upon this the it is called skin traction and skeletal traction.
+Depending upon this it is called skin traction and skeletal traction.

 Skin traction is used in the treatment of conditions for which only a small amount of pull is required.
 It is often used for